DOCSHOP 2018: Film + Technology

 The Evolution of New Frontier

-Senior Programmer and Chief Curator of New Frontiers at the Sundance Film Festival Shari Frilot shares her point of view from the exciting front lines of a changing medium.
+Senior Programmer and Chief Curator of New Frontier at the Sundance Film Festival Shari Frilot shares her point of view from the exciting front lines of a changing medium.

 THURSDAY - FEB 22